-- Positive and constructive feedback on professional and personal development areas
+- Obtain/receive positive and constructive feedback on professional and personal development areas/li>

 - Improve technical competence